Eng-waad/linux-operation-lockdown/README.md

-# Linux Operation Lockdown – Security & Permissions Lab
+# Linux Operation Lockdown – Security & Permissions

 ## Scenario

-This lab simulates a real-world security incident at a fictional company (TechNova Corp), where a shared admin account was used to access and destroy the staging environment.
+This project simulates a real-world security incident at a fictional company (TechNova Corp), where a shared admin account was used to access and destroy the staging environment.

 Due to poor access control and 777 permissions, the team could not identify who executed the destructive command.